 This database is available for use by service providers, participants and their families and the wider community.
 It can be used to locate potential case managers from specific localities and/or with specific experience and skills.

 As a case manager, you can promote your services by providing us with your information which we can add to your entry in the Case Manager Finder.

 Approval as a case manager is given to individuals, not organisations.

 This means that you can keep your status as an approved case manager with Lifetime Care even if your employment circumstances change.

 We need to know about any changes to maintain an up-to-date Case Manager Finder.

-Download and complete the form below to change your details and send it to email@example.com.
+Download and complete the Request to Amend Details Form below to change your details and send it to firstname.lastname@example.org.